polara-tech/encoder-decoder/README.md

 Then type "cmd"

-Open File Explorer find where you downloaded the file
+Open File Explorer and find where you downloaded the file and click and copy

 Go back to the cmd and type "cd"